 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 3 / 4

-Members of the 50-seat unicameral National Parliament elect the Solomon Islands prime minister, who is the head of government.
+The prime minister, who serves as the head of government, is elected by Parliament.
 Irregularities are frequent in the run-up to prime ministerial elections, known as the “second election.”
-Leading contenders usually separate into camps in Honiara’s major hotels, and bid for the support of other members of parliament (MPs) with promises of cash or ministerial portfolios.
+Leading contenders usually separate into camps in Honiara’s major hotels and bid for the support of other members of Parliament (MPs) with promises of cash or ministerial portfolios.

-A boat used to transport legislators to and from a neighboring island (to prevent defections) ahead of the 2014 prime ministerial vote was fired upon by unknown assailants, in an apparent effort to disrupt the second election.
-The MPs nevertheless were able to travel on the vessel to parliament, and participate in the election; Manasseh Sogavare won the vote.
+A boat used to transport legislators to and from a neighboring island (to prevent defections) ahead of the 2014 prime ministerial vote was fired upon by unknown assailants in an apparent effort to disrupt the second election.
+The MPs nevertheless were able to participate, and Manasseh Sogavare was chosen as prime minister.

-In November 2017, Sogavare was ousted in a no-confidence vote.
+In 2017, Sogavare was ousted in a no-confidence vote.
 However, the opposition failed to hold together to elect an alternative leader.
-Instead, a group of opposition members crossed the floor to team up with Sogavare, and elected Rick Hou, a former central bank governor and World Bank employee, as the country’s new prime minister.
+Instead, a group of opposition members crossed the floor to join Sogavare in electing Rick Houenipwela (“Hou” for short), a former central bank governor and World Bank employee, as the country’s new prime minister.

-The National Parliament also selects a governor general for a five-year term.
-He represents the British monarch as head of state and appoints the cabinet on the advice of the prime minister.
+Parliament also selects a governor general to represent the British monarch as head of state for five-year terms.
+The governor general appoints members of the cabinet on the advice of the prime minister.
 In 2014, Frank Kabui won a second term as governor general.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 3 / 4

-The 50 members of the National Parliament are directly elected in single-seat constituencies by simple majority vote to serve 4-year terms.
-The parliamentary elections in 2014 were considered a significant improvement over previous elections.
+The 50 members of the National Parliament are directly elected in single-seat constituencies by a simple majority vote to serve four-year terms.
+The parliamentary elections in 2014 were considered a significant improvement over previous elections, though ongoing concerns about vote buying and other abuses were reported.
 Independent candidates dominated the voting, taking a record 32 seats.
 The Democratic Alliance Party won 7, followed by the United Democratic Party with 5, the People’s Alliance Party with 3, and three smaller parties with 1 each.
 A Commonwealth observer mission concluded that “the election was credible and the results reflected the wishes of the people.”
+The next elections were scheduled to be held in early 2019.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 3 / 4

-Electoral rolls are much improved in Solomon Islands since the introduction in late 2013 of a biometric voter registration system, which reduced the previous practice whereby many Honiara voters were registered twice, both in their urban residence and on their home islands.
-In 2014, the Solomon Islands Electoral Commission (SIEC) said it had identified about 5,000 instances of multiple registration; these were referred to police, who said that their limited resources would make the issue difficult to address.
-The introduction of a single ballot box system has also diminished incidents of electoral corruption and fraud.
+The legal framework generally provides for democratic elections.
+The electoral rolls have been improved since the introduction in late 2013 of a biometric voter registration system, which reduced the previous practice whereby many Honiara voters were registered twice, both in their urban residence and on their home islands.
+In November 2018, the Solomon Islands Electoral Commission said it had identified 60,000 instances of multiple registration; these were referred to the police.

 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 4 / 4

-There are no restrictions on rights to organize political parties, but alliances are driven more by personal ties and local allegiances than formal policy platforms or ideology, and party affiliations shift frequently, often as part of efforts to dislodge incumbent governments.
-In 2014, Parliament approved a Political Parties Integrity Act with the aim of encouraging a stronger party system through more formalized registration mechanisms.
-Many formerly party-aligned legislators responded by standing as independents in 2014 (including the prime minister), calculating that doing so left them with greater flexibility under the new law.
+There are no restrictions on the right to organize political parties, but in practice political alliances are driven more by personal ties and local allegiances than formal policy platforms or ideology, and party affiliations shift frequently, often as part of efforts to dislodge incumbent governments.
+The 2014 Political Parties Integrity Act was meant to encourage a stronger party system through more formalized registration mechanisms.
+Many formerly party-aligned legislators responded by standing as independents in that year’s elections (including the prime minister), calculating that doing so left them with greater flexibility under the new law.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 4 / 4

-Political choices are generally unconstrained, but in some regions of the country church or tribal leaders exert strong influence.
+People’s political choices are generally unconstrained, though in some regions of the country church or tribal leaders exert strong influence.
 On the island of New Georgia, the Christian Fellowship Church secured reelection of its candidate, Job Dudley Tausinga, for decades, but schisms have since emerged on that island.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 3 / 4

-Solomon Islands governments have been able to determine national policy, but the islands’ fractious politics hamper efficient policymaking.
-Prime ministers have struggled to sustain control of fractious coalitions, and splits within cabinet are frequent.
-Ministries are often run as ministers’ personal fiefdoms, and are not accountable to the prime minister.
-The exigencies of survival often lead prime ministers to abandon a focus on their policy agenda.
-Ministers often defect to the opposition where there is a strong possibility of forming an alternative government.
+Solomon Islands governments have generally been able to determine national policy without outside interference, but the country’s fractious politics hamper efficient policymaking.
+Prime ministers have struggled to sustain legislative majorities, and splits within the cabinet are frequent.
+Ministries are often run as ministers’ personal fiefdoms, lacking accountability to the prime minister.
+The exigencies of political survival can lead prime ministers to lose focus on their policy agenda.
+However, since the establishment of Rick Hou’s premiership in late 2017, the government has been able operate with relative stability, adopting long-sought anticorruption laws and other key legislation during 2018.

 C3.
 Does the government operate with openness and transparency?
 1 / 4

-Successive governments in Solomon Islands do not operate transparently.
-Dealings with Asian logging companies are not open to scrutiny.
-Efforts to improve accountability of funds spent by MPs in their constituencies have not been greatly successful.
-There is no law stipulating a formal process by which members of the public may request public information.
+Successive governments in the Solomon Islands have not operated transparently.
+State dealings with foreign logging companies are not open to scrutiny.
+Efforts to improve accountability for funds spent by MPs in their constituencies have not been greatly successful.
+Transparency Solomon Islands reported in August 2018 that the government had been taking funds from the ministries to supply the Constituency Development Funds administered by MPs.
+There is no law stipulating a formal process by which members of the public may request official information.

-Freedom of the press is usually respected, but politicians and elites sometimes use legal and extralegal means to intimidate journalists.
+Freedom of the press is usually respected.
+While politicians and elites sometimes use legal and extralegal means to intimidate journalists, such incidents have been relatively rare in recent years.
 There are several print newspapers.
 The government operates a national radio station, and subnational and private radio stations are also available.
-Subscription television services offer some local content.
+Subscription television services offer some local content in addition to foreign broadcasts.
+The adoption of the Whistleblowers Protection Act in 2018 was expected to facilitate journalistic efforts to report on political corruption.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4